John W. Springer

-John W. Springer (July 16, 1859 – January 10, 1945) was an attorney and banker in Illinois, Texas, and Colorado.
-He was a clerk during the 50th United States Congress (1887–1889) and represented his district in the Illinois state legislature.
-He was active in business, politics, and society in Denver, Colorado.
+John W. Springer (July 16, 1859 – January 10, 1945) was an attorney and banker in the states of Illinois, Texas, and Colorado.

+Earlier he was a clerk during the 50th United States Congress (1887–1889) and represented his district in the state legislature of the General Assembly of Illinois at the state capital of Springfield.

+He later was active in business, politics, and society in Denver, Colorado.
 Springer had a 10,000 acre ranch and farm, which included the Highlands Ranch Mansion.
 The ranch became the suburb of Highlands Ranch, Colorado.
-His second wife, Isabel Patterson Springer, was the center of a scandal that resulted in the murder of two men at the Brown Palace Hotel.
+His second wife, Isabel Patterson Springer, was the center of a scandal that resulted in the murder of two men at the famous Brown Palace Hotel in Denver.